gcandisano/SO_TP2/Readme.md

 Another way is to compile using the docker.sh script.
 This will create a docker image with all the required dependencies and compile the kernel.

     user@linux:$ ./docker.sh

+  If you want to compile using the buddy memory manager, instead of the list memory manager, you can use the following command:

+    user@linux:$ ./docker.sh buddy

   Then you can run the kernel using the run.sh script.